Architecture

 Master of Architecture (MArch)

 The Master of Architecture program is designed to provide students seeking their first accredited professional degree with a comprehensive and challenging education leading to the practice of architecture.
 Graduate students have the flexibility to choose a variety of paths within a two-to-three-year rigorous program, depending upon previous education and experience.
 The department makes no restriction as to the field of undergraduate preparation.
 However, the length of the required residence period, the number of required semester course units, and the specific list of required courses may vary depending upon undergraduate major, professional and other work experience, and previous graduate study, if any.
-The placement into the program will be decided by the Master of Architecture Committee upon reviewing the application.
+The placement into the program (two year or three year) will be decided by the Master of Architecture Committee upon reviewing the application.

 Master of Advanced Architectural Design (MAAD)